Please ensure Javascript is enabled for purposes of website accessibility

 My wife was trying to not watch the movie but mostly concerned about my daughter catching a glimpse of who knows what on the screen.

-After looking through the list of the Delta in-flight entertainment movies and doing a bit of investigation by watching a few trailers and such, it appears to be the movie Gone Girl, rated R for “a scene of bloody violence, some strong sexual content/nudity, and language”
+This happened a few years ago, and I did a bit of research looking through the list of the Delta in-flight entertainment movies to try and figure out what movie it was, and I think it was the movie Gone Girl, rated R for “a scene of bloody violence, some strong sexual content/nudity, and language”

 a silhouette of a man holding a knife